SethDavenport/react-workshop/handout/immutablejs-overview.md

 console.log(newArr); // [1, 2, 3, 4] <= the new modified array
 ```

-### Structure Data Sharing
+### Structural Sharing
 This immutable data structure can be implemented in JavaScript by copying **mutable** data and then changing the copy.
-This seem to be expensive, but by applying certain smart computer science algorithms we can handle this process efficiently.
+This seem to be expensive.
+Also, it seems absurd to  but by applying certain smart computer science algorithms we can handle this process efficiently.
 ### ImmutableJS API
 ImmutableJS is a library which was inspired by the lack of **persistent** data structures